It’s common to feel discomfort around your abdomen, lower back, and thighs when you’re menstruating.

 Calcium: This mineral can help reduce muscle cramping during menstruation.
-The Mayo Clinic recommends 1,000 mg per day for women between the ages of 19 and 50.
+The Mayo Clinic recommends at least 1,000 milligrams (mg) per day for women between the ages of 19 and 50.
 Foods high in calcium include:

 Calcium is also available in supplement form.
 But speak to your doctor before taking supplements to find out if it’s safe for you.

 Yoga is a gentle exercise that also releases endorphins and helps prevent or reduce menstrual symptoms.
-In one recent study, researchers found three different yoga poses — cobra, cat, and fish — significantly reduced intensity and duration of pain during menstruation for young women ages 18 to 22.
+In one 2011 study, researchers found three different yoga poses — Cobra, Cat, and Fish — significantly reduced intensity and duration of pain during menstruation for young women ages 18 to 22.

 Watch this video for a 15-minute yoga routine you can do during your period: